Small business- How We Survived Thought Covid-19

 Urban E Recycling is considered a waste company, and no doubt they are.
 The company handles e-waste and recycles the end-of-life electronics to earth elements.
 That is the first of the keys to why.
 E-waste is an essential business.
 This doesn’t mean it wasn’t tough for the first few months.
 Most of their clients are closed, or at least the employees are staying home to work.

 The fact that we are HIPAA Compliant means they are able to take care of the hospitals and emergency care facilities and other essential businesses.
 In fact, the Advent Health System keeping them busy as we speak.

-The fifth reason, they applied for the PPP loan and was approved quickly, thanks to Hanisha Patel and the CenterState Bank.
-They could have survived without it, but it would have been very tough for a small business with 22 employees.
-The owners didn’t take a paycheck for some time to lighten the payroll load.
+Number five reason, we did apply for the PPP loan and was approved quickly, thanks to Hanisha Patel and the CenterState Bank.
+They could have survived without it, but it would have been very tough for a small business with 26 employees like us.

 To go over the five key reasons this particular small business is able to keep employees working is :

 In closing, the small but robust business, Urban E Recycling, remains unscathed and intact for business.
 The service is still at no charge to destroy data by shredding hard drives and recycling electronics responsibly.

 2. We are HIPAA Compliant and able to serve medical facilities large and small.

 4. We have the ability to separate employees within their facility as required by the CDC.

 5. We were prepared and prompt to handle payroll.

 Mother Nature doesn’t want your old computers but we do.